 It was held on 24th May 1956.
 Seven countries participated, each submitting two songs, for a total of fourteen.
 This was the only Contest in which more than one song per country was performed as since 1957 all Contests have allowed one entry per country.
 The 1956 Contest was won by the host nation with a song called ‘Refrain’ sung by Lys Assia.

 The United Kingdom first participated at the Eurovision Song Contest in the following year.
 The BBC had wanted to take part in the first contest but, rather like trying to get into the Common Market, had submitted their entry to the after the deadline had passed.
 It hasn’t made the same mistake again and the UK has entered every year since apart from 1958, and has won the Contest a total of five times.
 Its first victory came in 1967 with “Puppet on a String” by Sandie Shaw.

-There have been fifty-seven contests, with one winner each year except the tied 1969 contest, which had four.
+There have been sixty-two contests, with one winner each year except the tied 1969 contest, which had four.
 Twenty-five different countries have won the contest.
 The country with the highest number of wins is Ireland, with seven.
 Portugal is the country with the longest history in the Contest without a win – it made its forty-fourth appearance at the 2010 Contest.
 The only person to have won more than once as performer is Ireland’s Johnny Logan, who performed “What’s Another Year” in 1980 and “Hold Me Now” in 1987.